 If you’re new to the solar world, then you’ve come to the right place.
 We will walk you through four different solar scenarios, starting with the Grid-Tie System, and then moving onto the Hybrid Solar System, AC Coupled Solution, and the Hybrid Three-Phase System.
 Along the way, you will learn the basics of how solar energy is captured, converted and stored.

 In 2017, solar energy and home battery storage vastly grew in popularity among Australian residents.
 According to the Clean Energy Council, “A total of 28,000 battery systems had been installed across Australia by the end of 2017.”
 (Clean Energy Council, 2018)

 The awareness of renewables continued to make its mark through 2018-19, and the industry accelerated with the help of government subsidy schemes, increased environmental awareness and the overall affordability.
-“As of December 2018, more than two million rooftop solar power systems have been installed across Australia.”
+“As of December 2018, more than two million rooftop solar power systems had been installed across Australia.”
 (Australian Government, 2019)